The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Related Work

-Interestingly, Tahaei et al.~\cite{Tahaei.2020} found that the first questions on ``privacy'' were created in 2008 (when the StackOverflow was launched), followed by a – more or less – continuous increase in questions over the next 10 years until a sudden decline in 2019.
-There was no evaluation whether the drivers or the topics have changed over years, so it would be interesting to see, if, e.g., an increase in discussions driven by data protection law correlates with amendments to the law.

-Li et al.~\cite{Li.2021} conducted a qualitative analysis of Reddit posts on issues related to personal data in an Android developer forum.
-Interestingly, the authors found that most developers rarely discussed privacy concerns during development or implementation of an app, but rather when the discussion was stimulated by external events, e.g., new privacy laws.
+\cite{Li.2021} conducted a qualitative analysis of Reddit posts on issues related to personal data in an Android developer forum.
+Interestingly, the authors found that most developers rarely discussed privacy concerns during the development or implementation of an app, but rather when the discussion was stimulated by external events, e.g., new privacy laws.

 However, all of these analyses are focused mainly on other platforms, like Stack~Overflow, and/or the mobile context.
 To the best of our knowledge, there is no work directly related to ours, i.e., studying issue discussions about personal data and data protection on GitHub for Open Source Software in general.
-Furthermore, it has not been researched yet, how different roles are interacting in data protection related discussions and what this means for the software development process.
+Considering this open question, we state our first research question: